abdusabri/eslint-plugin-func-params-args/README.md

 ## Contributing

-If you want to report a bug or ask questions, please feel free to open a new issue.
+If you want to report a bug, request a feature, or ask questions, please feel free to open a new issue.

 All contributions are welcome and appreciated.
 If you want to help out, please follow the guidelines outlined below.
 The objective is to ensure that your time and effort are will spent, and to avoid a situation where you might spend time on something that someone else is already working on.
 Contributors time is valuable, and I hope these guidelines ensure that we can make the best out of it 🙏